-Bunions are bumps on the joints in the ball of the foot.
-There are 2 usual locations – the inside and the outside.
-On the outside, they are also called tailor’s bunions.
+Bunions are bumps on the joints in the ball of the foot, either on the inside (big toe) or the outside, where they are also called tailor’s bunions.
 The most common type is a bunion on the big toe joint.
 The bunion deformity is far more than a bony bump.
 There is an underlying biomechanical dysfunction that leads to the bump.
 This dysfunction is described by the condition known as hallux abducto valgus deformity.
 This simply means that the hallux (big toe) is abducted (tilted towards the second toe) and in valgus (rotated around clockwise on the big toe joint).
 The hallux abducto valgus (HAV) deformity is caused by a number of factors.
 The bunion (bump on the big toe joint – actually on the side of the 1st metatarsal) is what people usually notice first.
 Bunions are almost always associated with HAV.
 Shaving off the bump does not usually solve the problem in the long term.
 The reason is that underlying the bump is a biomechanical dysfunction that must be addressed.

 What is the biomechanical dysfunction that leads to bunions and HAV?